 |Half dose cost||2.18?|

-Yes, each bucket brings only 9 doses.
+Yes, each bucket only contains 9 doses.

 If you choose to use only half a dose, which already provides a good dose of nutrients, each shake will cost you around 2.18€.

 If you are looking for the best quality/price ratio, this supplement clearly does not fit into your plans.

 You can find Supreme Gainers available here and you can also use the code GVIRTUAL to get you 10% discount.

 How and when to take Supreme Gainers?

 Like most supplements of this type, especially the lower range ones, the time of day you should take it is after training, or before and after training.

 A good strategy would be to use half a dose before training and half a dose after training.

 Gold Nutrition's Supreme Gainers is a weak supplement.

 The protein content is low, and the protein sources used could be better.